The Inez Hatley Hughes Historical Research Center

 Getting Involved Is Easy

-Whether you donate to the museum, are a Board Member, are a member of the museum, or you volunteer, we couldn't do it without you.
+Whether you donate to the museum, serve as a Board Member, are a member of the museum, or you volunteer, we couldn't do it without you.
 Join us today.

 Come join the fun and be a part of history every day!
-We welcome volunteers and those who wish to use their efforts to further and preserve local history.
+We welcome volunteers and those who wish to use their efforts to preserve local history.

 Become A Member